-This page is to all things solar panels what the dictionary is to any term you could look up in your native language.
-Look no further for clear and concise definitions on solar terms.
-If you still have questions about the meaning of certain terms or do not see the term for which you are searching on this page, send us an email at firstname.lastname@example.org and we will make sure we answer your question(s) and include an updated definition for the term in question, or you can visit our Solar Dictionary Blog Posts in the Frequently Asked Solar Questions portion of our blog.
+This page is to all things solar panels as the dictionary is to any term you could look up in your native language.
+Look no further for clear and concise definitions of solar terms.
+If you still have questions about the meaning of certain terms or do not see the term for which you are searching on this page, send us an email at email@example.com and we will make sure we answer your question(s) and include an updated definition for the term in question, or you can visit our Solar Dictionary Blog Posts in the Frequently Asked Solar Questions portion of our blog.

 General Solar Terms